tschudin/tinyssb/tinySSB-2023-repo/DOC/bipf.md

-# BIPF - A Serialization Format for JSON-like Data Types
+# BIPF, a Serialization Format for JSON-like Data Types [2023-07-14]

 BIPF (Binary In-Place Format) is a serialization format for JSON-like data types that is optimized for in-place access.
 It is used in